vivekruhela/BRAINscape/README.md

 ## Overview

 **BRAINscape** is an R package designed for integrative multi-omics analysis, specifically developed for the **MU-BRAIN dataset**, a multiethnic RNAseq dataset.
-The package facilitates stratified **eQTL mapping**, **GWAS**, and **Differential Expression Analysis**, providing a user-friendly framework for researchers to explore genetic and transcriptomic associations.
+The package facilitates stratified **eQTL mapping** and **Differential Expression Analysis**, providing a user-friendly framework for researchers to explore genetic and transcriptomic associations.

 ## Features

 - **eQTL Analysis**: Supports **cis** and **trans** eQTL mapping.
-- **GWAS Analysis**: Conducts genome-wide association studies with interactive visualizations.
 - **Differential Expression Analysis**: Uses **DESeq2** for robust transcriptomic profiling.
 - **Interactive Data Exploration**: Shiny-based web interface for **data visualization**.
 - **Supports Ethnicity-Specific Analysis**: Users can filter results by **Hispanic** and **Non-Hispanic** groups.
 - **Advanced Visualization**:
-  - **Manhattan Plots** for eQTL/GWAS results.
+  - **Manhattan Plots** for eQTL results.
   - **Volcano Plots** for Differential Expression Analysis.
-  - **QQ Plots** for GWAS data distribution.

 ## Installation